 A basic understanding of scales is a prerequisite to the chord building discussed above.
 Put simply, chords are based on scales.
 Chord progressions and melodies are based on scales.
 Harmony is based on scales, and understanding many other key terms depends on basic knowledge of scales.

 Why Learn Guitar Scales?

 Learning scales not only improves your ear and your understanding of music, but it also improves your technique.
 Frequently practicing scales up and down the fretboard is the best way to work on your fretting-hand technique.
 If you also make sure to incorporate the economic picking-hand technique—there are few better ways to get good at the physical part of guitar playing.

 4. Knowing Music Theory Opens the Right Doors

 Some guitar players are lucky enough to form a band with a bunch of friends in high school and go on to big-time success.
 For the vast majority of us, playing music means working our way through a string of bands and musicians until we find something that works.

 When your band crumbles and it is time to hit the pavement in search of a new group of musicians you will encounter all kinds of people.
-Some are professional, skilled and driven.
-Others are sloppy, unreliable and tough to work with.
+Some are professional, skilled, and driven.
+Others are sloppy, unreliable, and tough to work with.
 Guess which group tends to be more versed in music theory?

 Good musicians interested in long-term success know the more they can do to improve their playing the better are their chances of getting in with other good musicians.
-Being quirky and unique is fine for rock stars, but if you are really interested in a career as a guitarist you have to approach guitar in a professional way.
+Being quirky and unique is fine for rock stars, but if you are really interested in a career as a guitarist you have to approach the guitar in a professional way.

 Auditioning for a band is a job interview.
 Knowing music theory is one way of making sure your resume is up to snuff.